 Investment in associates represents investments in share of companies, where the Group exercises significant influence.
 The shares of these companies are not publicly traded.
 The Group's ownership in these privately owned companies ranges from 15% to 51%.
 For entities where the investment is less than 20%, management believes that it is able to exert significant influence due to its involvement at board level.
-The Group has invested 51% in Khozam Real Estate Development Company (KDC) and maintained control of the operations and consolidated KDC's financial statements with its financial statements up to 31 March 2012.
-Subsequent to 31 March 2012, the Group signed a Technical and Management Service Agreement (TMSA) with KDC for supervision and technical support for Khozam project.
-Since the power to govern the financial and operating policies of KDC are bestowed with Jeddah Development and Urban Regeneration Company, the assets and liabilities of KDC have been deconsolidated from the Group's financial statements and accounted for as investment in associates under equity method of accounting.
-Movement in investment in associates is as follows:
+Movement in investments in associates is as follows: